Shiigu/quake1randomizer/README.md

 For conversion, all items are split into five categories.
 Save for some exceptions in Biased Mode, all convertible entities can only be replaced with one of the same type:

-- Monsters: Includes all monsters with the exception of Chthon, Shub-Niggurath and cruficied Zombies.
+- **Monsters**: Includes all monsters with the exception of Chthon, Shub-Niggurath and cruficied Zombies.
-- Pickup: Includes Health Packs (15 and 25 Health) and Armor Suits (Green and Yellow).
+- **Pickup**: Includes Health Packs (15 and 25 Health) and Armor Suits (Green and Yellow).
-- Ammo: Includes all Ammo Crates.
+- **Ammo**: Includes all Ammo Crates.
-- Powerup: Includes all Powerups, as well as 100 Health Packs and Red Armor Suits.
+- **Powerup**: Includes all Powerups, as well as 100 Health Packs and Red Armor Suits.
-- Weapon: Includes all Weapons.
+- **Weapon**: Includes all Weapons.

 ## Modes

+### Normal Mode

+This is the default playthrough mode.
+You go through all of vanilla Quake's levels (plus any compatible maps through the `map` command), albeit with randomization affecting all existing objects.

+All the odds used in this mode are the same as the Endless Castle in Normal Odds difficulty.

+### Endless Castle Mode

+Added in v1.8, this mode, which can only be enabled through the Randomization Menu, puts you through an endless stream of vanilla Quake levels.
+The levels themselves are randomized, so that every time you get to the exit of a level, you may end up in a completely different place.

+Every level is set up to only show up once until all other levels have been set as exits.
+This has two consequences:
+- Since there are four levels with secret exits, two different levels will be set up as exits in their case.
+That means that, out of 31 possible levels, you will only see 28 per sequence.
+- Every level may only appear again 28 levels after the previous one.

+Furthermore, as you venture through the Endless Castle, with every passing level, the Randomization itself starts playing less and less fair (on Biased Mode, on Unbiased Mode it always stays the same):
+- **Easy Odds** start at the lowest levels of the Endless Castle, until Level 5.
+- **Normal Odds** start at Level 6, until Level 10.
+- **Hard Odds** start at Level 11, until Level 20.
+- **Nightmare Odds** start at Level 21, until Level 35.
+- **Super Nightmare Odds*** start at Level 36, until Level 60.
+- **Unfair Odds** start at Level 61, and will never end.

+Within the Endless Castle menu itself, there are four possible difficulty modes:
+- **Easy**: Sets up the levels to their Easy difficulty setting. *The Endless Castle starts at Level 1.*
+- **Normal**: Sets up the levels to their Normal difficulty setting. *The Endless Castle starts at Level 8.*
+- **Hard**: Sets up the levels to their Hard difficulty setting. *The Endless Castle starts at Level 16.*
+- **Nightmare**: Sets up the levels to their Nightmare difficulty setting. *The Endless Castle starts at Level 26.*

+> This "Endless Castle starts at Level X" bit of information is not informed to the player in-game.
+This is intentional, so please keep track at how the randomization starts to change as you get further and further into the Endless Castle, lest you may get a nasty surprise...

+**Dying in the Endless Castle IS FINAL.** There's no retrying a level after you get killed by the monsters (outside of reloading the savegame; this option might be removed in the future).

+Using the `map` command will instantly end Endless Castle mode.

 ### Biased Mode